michael-milette/moodle-local_contact/README.md

 Important: Don't forget to end the name of your field with [] or all you will see is the last selected item.

-### Configuring ReCAPTCHAs
+### Configuring reCAPTCHAs

-Note: If Moodle's ReCAPTCHA is not configured, you will not see this setting.
+Note: If Moodle's reCAPTCHA is not configured, you will not see this setting.

-To use ReCAPTCHA in your Contact form, you must:
+To use reCAPTCHA in your Contact form, you must:

-- Configure Moodle's ReCAPTCHA settings.
+- Configure Moodle's reCAPTCHA settings.
 See Site administration > Plugins > Authentication > Manage authentication.
 These settings are near the bottom of the page.
 - Install and enable the [filter_filtercodes](https://moodle.org/plugins/filter_filtercodes) plugin.
 - Add the {recaptcha} tag inside your form, usually right before the `Send` button.
 This will be converted into HTML code when your form is displayed.
 For more information on inserting a {recaptha} tag, see the [FilterCodes documentation](https://github.com/michael-milette/moodle-filter_filtercodes#usage).

-However, even if ReCAPTCHA is enabled, you can tell Contact Form for Moodle not to use it.
-Just go into the settings for Contact Form, check the box for `No ReCAPTCHA` and save.
+However, even if reCAPTCHA is enabled, you can tell Contact Form for Moodle not to use it.
+Just go into the settings for Contact Form, check the box for `No reCAPTCHA` and save.
 In this case, you will not need to include the {recaptcha} tag in the form.
 Example:

     <form action="../../local/contact/index.php" method="post" class="template-form">
         <fieldset>